BiCi Co.’s programs support our mission of increasing mobility and access to jobs while supporting bicycle skills and safety.

 In April 2017 BiCi Co. opened hours to serve the community with used bicycle sales and repair parts, new and used.
 You can get a bicycle repaired or tuned up.

 Weekday Storefront Hours – 3:30-5:30pm, Monday – Friday, 97 Park Street

-Repair and tune up your bicycle, shadow a mechanic or practice repairs on used bicycles in our full-service shop.
+Do-It-Yourself repair and tune up your bicycle, shadow a mechanic or practice repairs on used bicycles in our full-service shop.
 Chat with expert bicycle mechanics and commuters.
 Share your skills and teach others what you know.
 Purchase bicycle parts — used and new — to complete your projects.

 DIY Member Hours – Wednesdays from 5:30-8:30 PM and Saturdays from 1:30-5:30 PM.
 To take advantage of the shop’s resources (tools and mechanic expertise), you have to be a member.
 Become a member today!

 Women’s DIY Member Hours – Mondays from 5:30-8:30pm.
 Transgender and femme identifying attendees are very much welcome.

 Mechanic Nights, – To be announced.
 Stay tuned.
 We schedule mechanic nights to support special projects and build goals for community programs.
 If you don’t want to miss announcements, follow BiCi Co. on Facebook and sign up for email announcements.

 Earn-a-Bike is an eight-week evening course which introduces Hartford youth to the world of bicycles.
 Participants leave the program with a bicycle that they tuned up themselves.